marcelobauman82-netizen/tvgd-public-tests/paper/manuscript_outline.md

 ---

+## 19. Stability, Causality and PPN Constraints

+This section summarizes scalar, vector and tensor consistency checks.

+The scalar structural sector has an effective propagation speed:

+**c_s^2 = P(u) / [P(u) + u^2 exp(-u)]**

+In the tested branch:

+**0 < c_s^2 <= 1**

+The vector sector admits a branch satisfying:

+**c1 + c3 = 0**

+and therefore:

+**c_T = 1**

+This section will summarize scalar, vector, tensor and PPN consistency checks, while noting that a full Hamiltonian analysis of the complete coupled theory remains future work.

+---

+## 20. Falsifiability

+Explicit observational conditions that could weaken or falsify TVGD:

+- clean galaxy data rejecting P(u) = 1 - exp(-u);
+- group and cluster redshift data rejecting the predicted structural-time ladder;
+- lensing data incompatible with the same amplification factor;
+- PPN or gravitational-wave constraints excluding the covariant branch;
+- RSD, CMB, BAO or supernova likelihoods rejecting the cosmological sector;
+- black-hole shadows or ringdowns rejecting the saturation model;
+- TDE samples failing to show the predicted structural-delay hierarchy;
+- quasar and supernova anisotropy tests failing under independent replication.

+---

-## 19. Public Verification Package and Falsifiability Protocol
+## 21. Public Verification Package

-This section documents the public verification package associated with TVGD.
+This section describes the public GitHub repository.

-The repository provides:
+It will document:

-- public validation scripts;
+- validation scripts;
-- a reproducibility quickstart;
+- reproducibility quickstart;
-- a model-comparison summary;
-- documentation of known limitations;
+- known limitations;
-- data-source notes;
+- data sources;
-- falsifiability criteria;
+- falsifiability checklist;
 - citation metadata;
-- requirements for reproducing the tests.
+- requirements file;
+- output expectations.

 The purpose is to make TVGD auditable.
 Every major claim should be connected to a script, a dataset, a diagnostic output or a falsification criterion.

-Core falsification routes include:

-1. clean galaxy samples rejecting \(P(u)=1-e^{-u}\);
-2. weak or strong lensing data rejecting the same amplification law;
-3. PPN or gravitational-wave constraints excluding the covariant branch;
-4. RSD, CMB, BAO or supernova likelihoods rejecting the cosmological sector;
-5. black-hole shadows or ringdowns rejecting the saturation model;
-6. TDE samples failing to show the predicted structural-delay hierarchy;
-7. quasar and supernova anisotropy tests failing under independent replication.

 The public repository should be presented not as proof of final correctness, but as the first reproducible validation layer of the theory.

 ---

-## 20. Final Manuscript Framing
+## 22. Known Limitations

+Current limitations:

+- final fundamental action still under development;
+- complete coupled field equations still need final derivation;
+- covariant conservation must be demonstrated explicitly for the full system;
+- complete cosmological perturbations are still required;
+- the fundamental origin of a0 must be rigorously derived;
+- structural-time predictions require catalog-level validation;
+- likelihood-level statistical validation is required;
+- independent reproduction remains essential.

+These limitations do not mean absence of a covariant basis.
+They mean that TVGD is an advanced effective spacetime theory still moving toward a final formulation.

+---

+## 23. Conclusion

-The final manuscript should present TVGD as a unified effective spacetime theory in development.
+The conclusion will present TVGD as a complete effective spacetime-response theory in development.

-The main message is:

-> TVGD is not only a galactic rotation-curve model.
-It is an effective covariant spacetime-response theory connecting galactic acceleration, structural time, cosmological evolution, lensing, growth of structure and black-hole saturation.
+TVGD is not only a galactic fit.
+It has an effective covariant layer, recovers local gravity through screening, explains galactic behavior through structural vacuum response, introduces structural time as a physical rate of evolution, contains a cosmological/time sector, has a strong-field saturation sector, and is explicitly falsifiable through public validation scripts.

-The public package supports this framing by making the validation chain reproducible and falsifiable.
+Final statement:

+**TVGD should be presented as an effective covariant spacetime theory under development, with public tests, structural-time predictions and a clear path toward formal publication.**